- Growing Mint Indoors: Essential Tips for Indoor Mint Care - November 21, 2023

 How many okra plants per 5 gallon bucket, is a question in mind of gardeners with small spaces as they would often wonder.

-While okra plants don’t take up too much space, it doesn’t mean you can grow several in a single container.
+While okra plants of the Malvaceae family don’t take up too much space, it doesn’t mean you can grow several in a single container.

 This guide will help you learn how to grow okra in containers for the best results.